Light brown apple moth (Epiphyas postvittana (Walker))

 As light brown apple moth is a comparatively new pest to Britain we have only limited experience in controlling it with insecticides and comprehensive efficacy trials have not been done on apple.

 - However, experience has shown that indoxacarb (Steward) and methoxyfenozide (Runner) are effective.

 - Chlorantraniliprole (Coragen) is also thought to offer incidental control when applied against codling moth.

-- On cherry, Bacillus thuringiensis (Dipel) has given disappointing results.
+- On cherry, Bacillus thuringiensis (Dipel DF) has given disappointing results.

 - Spray programmes applied for control of codling and tortrix moths on apple are likely to give good incidental control of light brown apple moth.
 However, special control measures may be required if damaging populations of the pest develop.

 - Sprays should be timed according to sex pheromone trap catches.
 Larvicides should be applied 7-10 days after a threshold catch of 30 moths per trap is reached, with sprays repeated at fortnightly intervals to give protection through the egg hatch period.

 - For details on how to use the various available insecticides, see fruit tree tortrix moth.

 Insecticides approved for control of codling, tortrix moths (light brown apple moth) or caterpillars on apple

 |Active ingredient||Trade name (examples)||Class1||Selectivity||Label rec’s2||Safety to Typhs||Suggested interval between sprays